JiwooL0920/k8s-playground/Kustomize/README.md

 #### `base/kustomization.yaml`
 - Lists all resources to include in the base
 - Defines common labels applied to all resources
+- **Sets namespace**: All resources will be created in the 'nginx' namespace
 - **Deprecated warnings**: Kustomize recommends newer syntax

 ### Overlay Configuration Files